4 Easy Ways To Fix Your Frozen MacBook

 Update your apps

-Problems with MacOS apps can be fixed with updating.
-Often new updates are designed to fix bugs.
+Problems with macOS apps can be fixed by updating.
+Often, new updates are designed to fix bugs.
 So, go to the App Store and click on the Update All button to update all apps.
 Or, you can open the problematic app and upgrade it.

 Run First Aid